dy5es41/bitcash/README.md

 - https://en.bitcoin.it/wiki/Protocol_documentation#Block_Headers
 - https://github.com/vbuterin/pybitcointools
 ### other
-by the way this is not completely from base, in geohot's he sends payloads to nodes which fetch block information. im probably not going to do this because I value my sanity, instead il use an api or something. most of this code was stolen from geohot by the way, i do understand whats happening though (doesn't this sound like a programmer in denial lmao xd)
+by the way this is not completely from base, in geohot's he gets payloads from  nodes which fetch block information. im probably not going to do this because I value my sanity, instead il use an api or something. most of this code was stolen from geohot by the way, i do understand whats happening though (doesn't this sound like a programmer in denial lmao xd)
 ### other-other
 steal my bitcoin cash and i will steal your girlfriend